aframevr/aframe-site/src/docs/guide/entering-vr.md

 ### Notes

 Unfortunately, Macs are not recommended for consuming content with the Oculus Rift.
-Oculus froze Mac and Linux SDK development in the summer of 2015, and while the 0.5.0.1 SDK is still currently available from their [developer site](https://developer.oculus.com/downloads/), newer versions of OSX are beginning to break support for the Rift DK2.
+Oculus froze Mac and Linux SDK development in the summer of 2015, and while the 0.5.0.1 SDK is still currently available from their [developer site](https://developer.oculus.com/downloads/), newer versions of OS X are beginning to break support for the Rift DK2.
 We still use the 0.5.0.1 with our Macs on the MozVR team, but only during development, to test basics of tracking and scene composition.
 For actually consuming VR experiences, we use Windows PCs or our mobile phones.

 If you experience difficulties getting WebVR to work properly, try the following: